Experimental Economics Lab

 The use of ORSEE and if applicable ZTree or any other software has to be acknowledged in any publication based on experiments in LMU's Experimental Economics Lab (LEEL) - in accordance with the respective licenses.

-Off-site experiments involving some or all lab equipment have to be coordinated with the the Lab Director in advance; lab reservations for such experiments have to include an additional hour before and after the experiment.
-The lab has to be left in clean and tidy state with either all laptops on the desks or all laptops in the carts (charging) after each experiment (check with the Lab Assistant).
+Off-site experiments involving some or all lab equipment must be coordinated with the the Lab Director in advance; lab reservations for such experiments must include an additional hour before and after the experiment.
+The lab must be left clean and tidy with either all laptops on the desks or all laptops in the carts (charging) after each experiment (check with the Lab Assistant).
 Food or drinks are not allowed in the lab under any circumstances.

-Any kind of problem has to be communicated to the Lab Director immediately.
+Any kind of problem must be communicated to the Lab Director immediately.
 Removal of any hardware from the lab on a temporary or permanent basis and removal of any software has to be authorized by the Lab Director.
 Use of the lab implies acceptance of these rules.